gaearon/whatthefuck.is/posts/closure.md

 Read both snippets one more time and make sure that they are equivalent.

 This code works!
-But it is curious.
+But look closer.
 Notice the `eat` function is *inside* the `liveADay` function.
 Is that even allowed?
 Can we really put a function inside another function?

 There are languages in which a code structured this way is *not* valid.
 For example, this code is not valid in the C language (which doesn’t have closures).
 This means that in C, our second conclusion isn’t true — we can’t just take some arbitrary piece of code and wrap it in a function.
 But JavaScript doesn’t suffer from that limitation.